 High-Quality Materials.
 Buying a mattress incorporating high-quality materials may be more costly nowadays, but it will protect you later on from having to replace a saggy and unreliable bed.

 Pressure Relief and Zoned Support.
 The top layers of your new mattress should conform to your body in order to relieve tension and pressure points, while still maintaining spinal alignment in healthy shape.
-Athletes should also look for additional lumbar support from their mattress, as it will prevent your torso from sinking too far into the bed.
+Athletes should also look for additional lumbar support from their mattress, as it will prevent their torso from sinking too far into the bed.

 Sleep-Promoting Technologies and Temperature Regulation.
 It’s impossible to get a good night’s sleep if you’re consistently waking up and feeling hot.
-Cooling and temperature regulating technologies help combat excessive heat during the night and contribute to deep sleep.
+Cooling and temperature-regulating technologies help combat excessive heat during the night and contribute to deep sleep.

 Furthermore, sleep trials allow you the opportunity to try your new mattress in the convenience of your home, risk-free.
 This will give you a more genuine experience of the mattress’ comfort for deciding if it is suitable for your needs.

 Make sure that the mattress you’re purchasing comes with a warranty of at least 10 years.
 The average lifespan of a mattress is around 10-12 years, so a 10-year warranty will have you covered for as long as it is expected to last.
 Before your commitment to buy, read the warranty guidelines and have a clear understanding of what’s covered and what you would be responsible for in the event of an unexpected warranty claim.